 Wake up.

-Let's push it in a single day.
+Let's push every single day.

-Uh a fellow traveler guy that wrote my book that read my book, uh, he sent me a message and he said, his name is Gary Taylor.
+And you know what, Sean, a fellow traveler guy that wrote my book that read my book, he sent me a message and he said, his name is Gary Taylor.

-He said, That's he's a white guy.
+He said, he's a white guy.

-He said, I took your book to an antifa meeting and used it as kryptonite and shut it down.
+He said, I took your book to an Antifa meeting and used it as kryptonite and shut it down.

-That that that that this is being done by Iron Crang in the black community.
+He said, they could not refute any of your charges that this is being done by Arn Krangle in the black community.

 Yes, they do.